rakeshkr-code/AdvPythonConcepts/README.md

-# Documenting practicing some advanced Python concepts
+# Some advanced Python concepts

+## Notebooks
+All the concepts are explained and recorded as different notebooks.
+Notebooks sequences and descriptions will be mentioned in the `readme` inside the folder.

 ## Dunder Variables in Python